DonSuperfo/Superfo-Harlequin-128/README.md

 - Kempston Joystick port
 - RS232 on board (option)
 - Composite output, support both PAL and NTSC (There is a footprint to install 3.579MHz oscilator for NTSC)
-- Use standard ZX Spectrum Adapter, 9V with center pin negative (-)ZX Spectrum Clone base on Harlequin by
+- Use standard ZX Spectrum Adapter, 9V with center pin negative (-)
 ![Board](https://github.com/DonSuperfo/Superfo-Harlequin-128/blob/main/Issue%204A/HARLEQUIN%20128%20Issue%204A.jpg)